readthedocs/readthedocs.org/docs/guides/searching-with-readthedocs.rst

 Searching with Read the Docs
 ============================

-Read the Docs uses :doc:`/server-side-search` to provide a better search experience.
+Read the Docs uses :doc:`/server-side-search` to power our search.
 This guide explains how to add a "search as you type" feature to your documentation, and how to use advanced query syntax to get more accurate results.